rookiepeng/comm-test/README.md

 # Socket Test

 A simple TCP/UDP socket test interface built with Python and PyQt5.

-(This software has been fully re-written from C++/QT5 to Python/PyQt5)
+(This project has been fully re-written from C++/QT5 to Python/PyQt5)

 ## Dependence